-Both vinyl and PVC-coated aluminum offer you the benefit of greatly reduced, or eliminated, trim maintenance, but PVC-coated aluminum offers additional benefits when it come to curb appeal, overall durability, and cost.
+Both vinyl and PVC-coated aluminum offer you the benefit of greatly reduced, or eliminated, trim maintenance, but PVC-coated aluminum offers additional benefits when it comes to curb appeal, overall durability, and cost.

 The first thing many homeowners think about when they’re considering exterior work is how it’s going to look.
 This is true whether you plan to stay in the home for the foreseeable future or selling the home soon, but curb appeal is especially important if you’re preparing to put your home on the market.
 Either way, by ensuring your trim has aesthetic appeal, you’re ensuring a greater return on your investment.

-Both vinyl trim and aluminum fascia have benefits when it comes to curb appeal, as long as they are installed by an experienced Bowie siding professional.
+Both vinyl trim and aluminum fascia have benefits when it comes to curb appeal, as long as they are installed by an experienced Washington D.C. siding professional.

 Vinyl trim has become popular over the past several years because of its ability to protect wood trim from moisture and eliminate maintenance costs for years or even decades.
 Vinyl trim is also highly customizable and easy to keep looking like new.